KaueSena01/Clone_Netflix/README.md

 },
 ```

-* Using "Switch" for cases of movies or TV shows
+* Using "Switch" for cases of movies or TV shows:

 ```
 getMovieInfo: async (movieId, type) => {